-Cameroon is usually regarded by many "Africa in miniature".
-The country has different cultures and geography.
-This is one of many reasons why people come to Cameroon.
+Where is Cameroon?
+Cameroon is located in Africa and usually regarded by many as "Africa in miniature".
+The country has different cultures and geography, and this is one of many reasons why are people going to Cameroon.
 There are many things to do in Cameroon, such as studying and vacation.
-The country boosts its high literacy rates and one of the best in Africa.
+The country boasts its high literacy rates and is one of the best in Africa.
 However, authoritarian rule, coupled with corruption, has played a role in hampering the economic progress of the country.
 This doesn’t mean the Cameroon people or the country at large do not attract foreigners, tourists, or investors.
-If at all you want to come to the country, you need to have knowledge of different things.
-After much research and study, we arrived at some essential things you need to know before coming to this Central African country.
+If you want to travel to Cameroon, you need to have knowledge of different things.
+After much research and study, we arrived at some essential things and interesting facts about Cameroon you need to know before coming to this Central African country.

 The importance of having prior knowledge about a thing or place can not be overemphasized.
-This is no difference when it comes to coming to Cameroon.
-Some of the things you should know before you decide to come to Cameroon are:
+This is no difference when it comes to Cameroon.
+Some of the Cameroon things to know before you decide to travel to Cameroon are:

 2. Road hazards and laws

-You should be aware that the roads and traffic signs in the country are few.
+One of the interesting facts about Cameroon is you should be aware that the roads and traffic signs in the country are few.
 This will ease your fears and the thoughts of getting lost on the road.
 You will not see speed limits as they are not posted or enforced.
-The vehicles travel at a high-speed rate causing a threat of life and property.
+The vehicles travel at a high-speed rate causing a threat to life and property.
 You should always be careful not to be on the road where cars move.
 The other road hazard you will experience in Cameroon include:

-You might need to come with your skilled driver when visiting Cameron.
+You might need to come with your skilled driver when travelling to Cameroon.

 Just like other African countries, Cameroon is unstable in terms of politics.
 There was civil unrest in 2008 in the country.
 This spread almost half of this Central African country.
 There is often fear during the presidential election in the country.
-If you want to visit this country, come before or after its presidential election.
+If you want to travel to Cameroon, come before or after its presidential election.
 The election can be bloody taken both the lives of the citizens and visitors as well as destroying properties.

-You should not travel to its neighbors – The central African Republic as the borders are unsafe and unstable.
+You should not travel to its neighbour - The Central African Republic, as the borders are unsafe and unstable.
 There have been records of conflicts between the country’s security forces and insurgents.
 These conflicts have expanded over the borders into the country leading to death and destruction in the Eastern provinces and Adamawa.
-In August 2008, the country took control of the Bakassi peninsula in August 2008.
+In August 2008, the country took control of the Bakassi peninsula.
 There have been different attacks targeted at the Cameroonian military forces.
 Occurring clashes have also taken place between the country’s security forces and armed groups.
 Therefore, it is best you avoid coming to such an area if you want to spend time in Cameroon.

 7. The poisonous Lake Nyos

-Traveling away from the country for any purpose is not easy.
+Travelling away from the country for any purpose is not easy.
 Carjackers are always looking for the next car to hijack, especially on the road north of the city known as Maroua.
-To combat the attacks done by these carjackers, rural policemen are posted between the Maroua city and the Chadian border.
-Any traveler going through the border the country has with Chad and the Central African Republic must come prepared.
+To combat the attacks done by these carjackers, rural policemen are posted between Maroua city and the Chadian border.
+Any traveller going through the border the country has with Chad and the Central African Republic must come prepared.
 They should have adequate food, water, cooking, and vehicle fuel that will last for many days.
-Also, having a trusted means to communicate with loved ones and security forces such as mobile phones, radio, and satellite are essential.
+Also, having a trusted means to communicate with loved ones and security forces such as mobile phones, radio, and satellite is essential.